Kia EV3 review

 In terms of front storage, you’ll find fairly small door bins, but the various trays, cupholders and cubbies within the centre console somewhat make up for that.
 You also get a slide-out tray under the central armrest, which would make a great place to use a laptop or prop a tablet computer while the car charges.

-As has been the case with almost all of Kia’s EVs, you’ll find that people sitting in the rear have loads of leg room (more than you’ll find in the Jeep Avenger Electric), and plenty of space under the front seats for their feet.
+As has been the case with almost all of Kia’s electric cars, you’ll find that people sitting in the rear have loads of leg room (more than you’ll find in the Jeep Avenger Electric for example), and plenty of space under the front seats for their feet.
 There’s just enough head room for a six-footer to get comfortable but not as much as in most of the EV3’s electric SUV rivals.

-At least you get lots of boot space, with the EV3’s 460 litre boot just about matching the Hyundai Kona Electric and proving bigger than what you’ll find in the Avenger Electric (380 litres), Peugeot e-2008 (434 litres) and Smart #1 (273 litres).
-If you need even more space, the Niro EV is even (475 litres).
+At least you get lots of boot space, with the EV3’s 460-litre boot just about matching the Hyundai Kona Electric and proving bigger than what you’ll find in the Avenger Electric (380 litres), Peugeot e-2008 (434 litres) and Smart #1 (273 litres).
+A height-adjustable boot floor comes as standard.
+If you need even more space, consider the Kia Niro EV (475 litres).

-For a little extra space, the EV3 also has a 25 litre frunk, giving you space to store your charging cables and saving some space in the boot proper.
+For a little extra space, the EV3 also has a 25-litre frunk under the bonnet, giving you space to just about squeeze in a charging cable and saving some space in the main boot.

-"While rear head room is a little tight for those over six feet tall, I’m pretty sure you’ll be able to fit a car full of people inside the EV3 quite comfortably.
-Indeed, we filled the car with myself, two camera people and all of their gear, and had room to spare." – Dan Jones, Reviewer
+"While rear head room is a little tight for those over six feet tall, I’m pretty sure you’ll be able to fit a car full of people in the EV3 quite comfortably.
+Indeed, we filled the car with myself, two camera people and all their gear, and had room to spare." – Dan Jones, Senior Reviewer

 Dan Jones loading Kia EV3 boot